Jamal Al Shobaki: Life

-Al-Shobaki was born in the town of Idhna in the Hebron Governorate during the Jordanian annexation of the West Bank to a Palestinian family who immigrated from the village of Beit Jibreen (destroyed during the 1948 war) in the Hebron district.
+Al Shobaki was born in the town of Idhna in the Hebron Governorate during the Jordanian annexation of the West Bank to a Palestinian family who immigrated from the village of Beit Jibreen (destroyed during the 1948 war) in the Hebron district.
 He holds a BA in Geography from Beirut Arab University.

-In 1996, Shobaki won 24,346 votes in the Palestinian general elections, he became a member of the Palestinian Legislative Council.
+In 1996, Shobaki won 24,346 votes in the Palestinian general elections and became a member of the Palestinian Legislative Council.

 He was appointed Minister of Local Government in Palestinian Authority Government of April 2003.

-He was the Minister of Youth and Sports and Local Government in Palestinian Authority Government of October 2003.

-He was appointed Minister of Local Government in Palestinian Authority Government of November 2003.
+He was then appointed Minister of Youth and Sports and Local Government in Palestinian Authority Government of October 2003 and Minister of Local Government in Palestinian Authority Government of November 2003.

 He was a member of the Palestinian Revolutionary Council between 2009 and 2016.

-Al-Shobaki was ambassador to Saudi Arabia between 2006 and 2013, and he was also ambassador to Egypt between 2014 and 2017.

-He was appointed ambassador of the State of Palestine to Morocco.
+Al Shobaki was ambassador to Saudi Arabia between 2006 and 2013 and ambassador to Egypt between 2014 and 2017.
+He was later appointed ambassador of the State of Palestine to Morocco.
 On 26 January 2018, he presented his official credentials to the Moroccan King Mohammed VI.